 “And that damn Lutherstrangia with his Bamahama dinosaurs in Crimson Creek.
-You did see the Mediacircustops failed to mention that even though he lost his battle, his popularity went up MANY points after my endorsement!”
+You did see the Mediacircustops failed to mention that even though he lost his battle, his popularity went WAY UP after my endorsement!”

 But the T-Melania had once again tuned him out.
 She reclined with a sigh back into her nest.
 Her eyes found the nearby huckleberries.
 She’d lectured the dino tots only yesterday not to eat them because they would make the young ones dizzy.
 But they didn’t have to live with the T-Rump.

-She coughed and snapped off the branch at the same time.
+She coughed to cover the sound of her snapping off the branch.
 She licked her lips at the glossy, succulent berries glistening in the moonlight, each beckoning her, ‘bite me, no me.’
 She plopped one into her mouth.
 One huckleberry of course begets another.
 She plopped more, plowing through the branch like corn on the cob until happy sleep found her.